ms-lawliet/The-Vigenere-Cipher/README.md

 - *To run this program, the user simply needs to input a message along with its corresponding keyword and in return, a ciphertext will be generated as an encryption.*

 ## *Demo*
-Below is a short demo of the program:
+Below is a quick demo of the program:

 https://user-images.githubusercontent.com/129574658/232263330-52cb6e57-33f7-4c1d-ab9b-50b4aa74388b.mp